Great Vancouver Fire: Newspaper reports

 The Quebec Daily Telegraph reported the fire June 15, 1886.
 It reported five people dead, 1,000 homeless and a total loss of an estimated one million dollars.
 The Day in New London, Connecticut, reported the fire June 15, 1886, with 50 people dead, 1,000 homeless and a total loss of one million dollars.
 The Manistee Weekly Times in the June 15, 1886, edition outlined the events of the fire and attributed the blaze to the Canadian Pacific Railway.
 It also reported that “liberal and prompt” aid was expected from Canadian Pacific.
 The fire was reported in the June 16, 1886, edition of the Toronto World.
 It reported 12 lives had been lost, outlined the events of the fire and included a response from the Toronto mayor promising immediate aid.
-The Montreal Gazette reported June 18, 1938, that a George H. Keefer of Cobble Hill, B.C., claimed he was responsible for setting the Great Vancouver Fire.
+The Montreal Gazette reported June 18, 1938, that a George H. Keefer of Cobble Hill, British Columbia, claimed he was responsible for setting the Great Vancouver Fire.
 This claim is not verified by any other sources.

 Postcard of CPR Hotel Vancouver, c.1908.
 The front left portion of the building was built following the fire.